Alfredo Alcala: Biography

 Fellow cartoonist Tony DeZuniga was the first Filipino artist to relocate to the United States to work for DC Comics in 1970, followed by Nestor Redondo and Gerry Talaoc.
 In 1971 Alcala began a decade of work for both DC and Marvel Comics on horror and fantasy titles, eventually moving to New York City in 1976.
 He was one of the artists on the licensed movie tie-in series Planet of the Apes and also helped recruit up-and-coming Filipino artists such as Alex Niño to U.S. publishers.
 In 1975, Alcala and writer Jack Oleck created Kong the Untamed for DC Comics.
 Later that year, Alcala drew Marvel Treasury of Oz, a comics adaptation of The Marvelous Land of Oz.
-Alcala joined Warren Publishing in 1977 and drew 39 stories for that publisher from 1977–1981.
+Alcala joined Warren Publishing in 1977 and drew 39 stories for that publisher from 1977 to 1981.
 His series Voltar was reprinted in issues #2–9 of The Rook.
-Alcala executed 12 five panel comic strips for the men's magazine Adam.
-The strip, Terra O'Hara, was written by Donald (Don) F. Glut and it appeared in 12 successive issues of Adam from December 1979, through November 1980.
 In the early 1980s he penciled the Star Wars newspaper strip.
-In 1983 he teamed with the penciller Jack Kirby on Destroyer Duck from Eclipse Comics. and around that same time he also inked comic books such as Conan the Barbarian over John Buscema's pencils and inked Don Newton's pencil artwork in Batman.
+In 1983 he teamed with the penciller Jack Kirby on Destroyer Duck from Eclipse Comics and around that same time he also inked comic books such as Conan the Barbarian over John Buscema's pencils and inked Don Newton's pencil artwork in Batman.

 With the failure of DC's and Warren's horror titles in the 1980s, many of the Filipino contributors turned to the field of animation in California, and in the 1990s Alcala followed suit.
 He also illustrated the novel Daddy Cool written by Donald Goines.
 His last work in comics was for Paradox Press' The Big Book of Thugs in 1996.

-On April 4, 2000, Alcala died from cancer in Southern California.
+On April 8, 2000, Alcala died from cancer in Southern California.
 He is survived by his wife Lita and two sons, Christian Voltar and Alfred Jr.